inginerie-software-2023-2024/proiect-inginerie-software-emulair/README.md

 ### 👁️ Vision for the Current Project
 The web version of Emulair is a website created for users and developers so they can keep up with important news about our projects, find tutorials for how to use Emulair, read relevant documentation for how to contribute code and, in the future, run lightweight versions of some popular emulators directly from their web browsers.

+We want to develop an engaging and interactive web platform to serve as an extended showcase for our mobile app, a phone game emulator.
+Our goal is to provide a unique experience to our users, promote interaction, and facilitate the presentation and exploration of our mobile application's functionality.
+Through this web platform, we want to highlight key features, provide a space for feedback, and encourage the community to share their experiences.

 ### 👥 Team Description for the Current Project
 Eduard Gabriel Cristea: web team lead, backend web developer<br />
 Radu-George Bratan: frontend web developer, designer<br />